kshaa/dip-testbed-dist/README.md

 DIP Testbed Platform is an academic work which allows users to remotely program and experience physical, embedded devices through various virtual interfaces (uni-directional webcam stream, bi-directional serial connection stream).

 _N.B.
 This is an academic piece of work, it's rough around the edges, because time was a significant constraint._
+_N.B.
+It is not production grade in any way.
+It works, but it's an experiment, a prototype._

 ## Demo
 ### Installation
 [![asciicast](./docs/assets/1qW4VymT8G2blxtuMJqJcMboe.svg)](https://asciinema.org/a/1qW4VymT8G2blxtuMJqJcMboe)